adryd325/dotfiles/README.md

 If the user is root, the install script will automatically install to "/opt/adryd-dotfiles", otherwise it will install to "~/.adryd".

+<b>Additional info</b>
+the develop branch will have lots of force-pushes and should only be used on machines when writing their configuration.
 </pre>